Putting Living Wages to Work for Poverty Reduction

 The impact is already clear:

-• The remaining participant has made major progress toward financial sustainability and continues to work toward wage increases
+- One business has made major progress toward financial sustainability and continues to work towards wage increases

 Together, these four businesses employ more than 50 people, representing 50 Calgarians and their loved ones who are benefiting from increased financial wellness and the ability to participate in community.